Andrew Lanham

 Andrew Lanham is an American film screenwriter best known for his collaborations with Destin Daniel Cretton, including The Shack (2017), The Glass Castle (2017), Just Mercy (2019), and Shang-Chi and the Legend of the Ten Rings (2021).

 Career

 In 2015, he began his career with a script for the drama film Boy21.
-In 2016, Lanham started a series of collaborations with Destin Daniel Cretton, by co-writing screenplay for the religious film The Shack.
-A second collaborative effort was developed in the same year with the drama film The Glass Castle.
+In 2016, Lanham started a series of collaborations with Destin Daniel Cretton, by co-writing the screenplay for the religious film The Shack.
+A second collaborative effort with Cretton was developed in the same year with the drama film The Glass Castle.
 In 2017, he drafted the screenplay for the western film The Kid.
-In 2019, he wrote the script for Cretton's drama film Just Mercy.
-In 2021, he gained notability when he wrote the superhero film Shang-Chi and the Legend of the Ten Rings.
+In 2019, he wrote the script for Cretton's third film Just Mercy.
+In 2021, he gained notability when he wrote Cretton's superhero film Shang-Chi and the Legend of the Ten Rings.
 In February 2022, he was writing the screenplay for Harbinger, based on the Valiant Comics comic book series of the same name.
+In May 2024, he was writing the script for the Amazon MGM Studios film The Robots Go Crazy.